Willow family (Salicaceae)

 Cultivation: Black Willow prefers full or partial sun and wet to moist conditions.
 This tree adapts readily to a wide range of soil types, but it is more typical of heavy soil containing some clay or gravel, rather than sand.
 Black Willow grows rapidly, but it is rather short-lived.
 Because of its soft wood, this tree is prone to storm damage, and its widely spreading roots can clog water and sewer lines.

-Range & Habitat: Black Willow is a common tree that is found in every county of Illinois (see Distribution Map).
+Range & Habitat: Black Willow is a common tree that is found in every county of Illinois (see Distribution Map), where it is native.
 Habitats include bottomland woodlands that are prone to regular flooding, swamps, riverbanks and low areas along rivers, borders of lakes, gravelly seeps, and seasonal wetlands that dry out during the summer.
 At some bottomland woodlands along major rivers, Black Willow is occasionally the dominant or codominant tree.
 Sometimes Black Willow is found along ditches, where it is often mowed over or cut down to the stump level.
 However, new shoots are likely to develop in response to such setbacks.
 Because of its widely spreading lateral roots, which help to bind the soil, this tree is sometimes deliberately planted along waterways that are vulnerable to erosion.
 In general, soggy disturbed areas are preferred where some sunlight is available.